HFooladi/THEMAP/README.md

 ## Installation
 `THEMAP` can be installed using pip.
-First, create a new conda environment with the required packages.
-Then, clone this repository, and finally, install the repository using pip.
+First, clone this repository, create a new conda environment with the required packages, and finally, install the repository using pip.

 ```bash
 conda env create -f environment.yml